 - Purchase tickets ahead of time.
 To move more quickly through the entrance lines, it is helpful to have purchased your tickets online.

 - Souvenirs.
-There are several shops throughout the park to purchase items for souvenirs or any additional needs that you may have.
+There are several shops throughout the park to purchase souvenirs or any additional needs that you may have.
 Some of the shops sell things like sunscreen and swimmies for little ones.
-If you are a season pass member, you will enjoy 30% off of the retail price.
+If you are a season pass member, you will enjoy 30% off the retail price.

 - Restrooms.
-The restrooms were conveniently locate throughout the park.
-I was pleased to find that they were very well maintained and clean even with as busy as the park was on the days that we visited.
+The restrooms were conveniently located throughout the park.
+I was pleased to find that they were very well-maintained and clean, even at the busiest times,

 - Park re-entry.
 If you need to leave the park for any reason, you can get your hand stamped as you exit.
 This will allow you to re-enter the park without any additional charges.

-Remember as you take your trip to the Sunny Days of Sesame Street to have fun!
-It is a great place for those younger kids but there is so much to do that it will delight children of all ages.
+When you take your trip to the "sunny days" of Sesame Place, remember to have fun!
+It is a great place for younger kids, but there is so much to do that it will delight children of all ages.